Table of Contents

 Symptoms of IBS

-Women with IBS experience the following symptoms:
+Women with IBS will experience some or all of these symptoms:

 - Constipation